From crempog of Wales to injera of Ethiopia, we recommend these eight delicious pancakes from around the globe

-To make injera, you mix the teff flour with water and let it ferment for three days.
-You then cook the mixture on a clay plate known as a mitad.
-You can also make do with a non-stick pan or a griddle.
+To make injera, mix the teff flour with water and let it ferment for three days.
+You then cook the mixture on a clay plate known as a mitad or make do with a non-stick pan or a griddle.
 The pancake should have a pleasant tangy taste and is delicious when used to mop up spicy Ethiopian stew.

 For those who can’t wait for fermentation to take place, a quick version of injera can be found here.

 6. Dosa, South India

 The South Indian version of a crepe, dosa is made of fermented rice and split urad lentils and laced with fragrant fenugreek seeds and a bit of salt.
 Dosas are traditionally served hot with a lentil-based vegetable stew, plus a stuffing of potatoes and chutney.
 Across this vast region, you can probably find over a hundred dosa varieties, including set dosa (spongy dosas), ragi dosa (made with millet), or even one that is infused with Indo-Chinese Schezwan sauce.